bricklen/gmailnotifier/README.md

 If you fork or build from source, **be sure** to maintain the credentials file name of `.creds_gmail`, or if you change it, make sure to update the `.gitignore` file with the new creds file name so that it does not get inadvertently committed to your github repo.
 If you end up exposing usernames and passwords in a github repo you're going to be in for a bad time.

 #### Use Gmail App Passwords instead of your login password
-I recommend using App Passwords as they make it easy to have a separate password for each application that needs to connect to your gmail account, and you can revoke them individually if required.
+It is strongly recommend using App Passwords instead of your login password, as they make it easy to have a separate password for each application that needs to connect to your gmail account, and you can revoke them individually if required.
 See https://support.google.com/accounts/answer/185833?hl=en

 Excerpt
 > When you use 2-Step Verification, some apps or devices may be blocked from accessing your Google Account.
 App Passwords are a way to let the blocked app or device access your Google Account.

 ## Privacy notice
-This little app does not save, nor send your credentials (or anything else for that matter) anywhere, except directly to https://mail.google.com/mail to get the unread mail counts.
+This app does not save, nor send your credentials (or anything else for that matter) anywhere, except directly to https://mail.google.com/mail to get the unread mail counts.

 You are encouraged to review the `main.go` source file - and to build a new executable from that - if you have any concerns about the code.